codeforamerica/OpenTrails/README.md

 Description
 -----------

-These in-development tools will allow park agencies and other trail stewards to upload and transform their existing shapefile data describing trail systems—including trail segments, trailheads, and the areas they traverse—into [OpenTrails](http://codeforamerica.org/specifications/trails)-compliant GeoJSON and CSV files.
+These in-development tools will allow park agencies and other trail stewards to upload and transform their existing shapefile data describing trail systems—-including trail segments, trailheads, and the areas they traverse—-into [OpenTrails](http://codeforamerica.org/specifications/trails)-compliant GeoJSON and CSV files.

 Current Status
 --------------

-The converter tool currently transformers shapefiles containing trail segment data (lines), proudcing:
+The converter tool currently transforms shapefiles containing trail segment data (lines), producing:
-* trail_segments.geojson
+* `trail_segments.geojson`
-* named_trails.csv
+* `named_trails.csv`
-* stewards.csv
+* `stewards.csv`

 Future functionality will provide a similar transformation for shapefiles describing trailheads (points) and areas (polygons).